iamvery/docs/warmup/comments.md

 ## View Logic

-Next, we need to define the mutator for view rendering.
+Next, we need to define the mutator required for view rendering.
 Create a `app/lib/mutators/comments_mutator.rb` file and add the following code:

 ```ruby